prezi/samhain/README.md

 ============

-This cookbook currently supports Ubuntu only and is actively tested against 15.10, 14.04, and 12.04.
+This cookbook currently supports Ubuntu only and is actively tested against 15.04, 14.04, and 12.04 while also attempting to maintain (untested) compatibility with 10.04.
 The hope is to support other platforms as well in the future.

 Assorted older Chef and Ruby conventions are intentionally used to (for now) maintain compatibility with Chef 11.